 - CDBG-CV funds were used for public services and public facilities projects awarded in 2021 and underway during Program Year 2024.
 These activities are directly assisting non-entitlement local governments in responding to, preparing for and/or preventing coronavirus.
-In PY 2024, a total of \$7,339,077 has been expended for these CV public services and facilities projects through March 31, 2024 and a total of a 462,024 people have benefited. - ESG continued to be the primary Consolidated Plan funding source for homeless assistance, and ESG funds were committed this year in close coordination with the State's four regional Continuums of Care.
-ESG also continued to fund shelter and supportive services for homeless individuals, street outreach to the unsheltered homeless, homeless prevention for individuals and families at risk of homelessness, and rapid re-housing.
+In PY 2024, a total of \$12,758,086 has been expended for these CV public services and facilities projects through March 31, 2025, and a total of a 666,089 people have benefited. - ESG continued to be the primary Consolidated Plan funding source for homeless assistance, and ESG funds were committed this year in close coordination with the State's four regional Continuums of Care.
+ESG also continued to fund shelter and supportive services for homeless individuals, street outreach to the unsheltered homeless, rapid re-housing for homeless individuals and families, and homeless prevention for individuals and families at risk of homelessness.
 HOPWA continued to be the only source for assisting the HIV/AIDs special needs population, and HOPWA continued to coordinate its resources with other federal funds such as those provided through the Ryan White Care Act.
 Both Ryan White and HOPWA continued to be used to provide assistance to people living with HIV/AIDS who require supportive housing and services.
 HOPWA funds are used to provide Tenant Based Rental Assistance (TBRA), Short-Term Rent, Mortgage and Utility payments (STRMU), Permanent Housing Placement (PHP), Supportive Services, and Operating Funds for Facility Based Housing.
-HOPWA-CV funds were targeted toward all but TBRA and additionally to temporary housing such as hotel/motel stays to facilitate quarantine for people living with HIV.
-All HOPWA-CV activities funded will prepare for, respond to and prevent coronavirus.